Nevysha/Cozy-Nest/PATCHNOTE.md

 From a1111 5ab7f213 commit to the 1.2.0 release (b08500ce atm).

+## Minor changes & fixes in 2.0.3

+- [x] "Send to" buttons are opening right side drawer panels rather than swapping tabs #75

 ## Minor changes & fixes in 2.0.2

 - [x] Cozy Nest error popup should now only be displayed if filename contains Cozy Nest